Tranquilandia

 Tranquilandia was a large cocaine-processing complex operated by the Medellín Cartel in the Llanos del Yarí region of southern Colombia, spanning areas of the Caquetá and Meta near the Yarí River.
-Discovered and destroyed by the Colombian National Police with support from the U.S. DEA in March 1984, the site became one of the first public demonstrations of the industrial scale of the Medellín network’s cocaine production.
+Discovered and destroyed by the Colombian National Police with support from the U.S. DEA in March 1984, the site became one of the first public demonstrations of the industrial scale of the Medellín network's cocaine production.

 Establishment and operations (early 1980s)

-Tranquilandia was developed in the early 1980s as part of the Medellín network’s expansion into self-contained jungle laboratories, an innovation attributed to Gonzalo Rodríguez Gacha, who managed logistics in Colombia’s southern departments.
+Tranquilandia was developed in the early 1980s as part of the Medellín network's expansion into self-contained jungle laboratories, an innovation attributed to Gonzalo Rodríguez Gacha, who managed logistics in Colombia's southern departments.
+Under the law of "Money or bullets", Rodríguez and their Cartel partners bought and/or intimidated the peasant inhabitants of the area, whose airstrips were authorized by the Colombian Civil Aviation Authority.

-Colombian police records and later investigative reporting describe a vast complex of nine laboratories, housing for hundreds of workers, electric generators, medical posts, and between six and eight airstrips capable of receiving medium cargo aircraft.
+Colombian police records and later investigative reporting describe a vast complex of nineteen laboratories, housing for hundreds of workers, electric generators, medical posts, and between six and eight airstrips capable of receiving medium cargo aircraft.
 Located roughly 400 km south of Bogotá, it was accessible primarily by air and river routes through the Yarí basin.

-Estimates of the complex’s production capacity range from 8 to 14 metric tons of refined cocaine per month, depending on purity.
+Estimates of the complex's production capacity range from 8 to 14 metric tons of refined cocaine per month, depending on purity.
 Equipment seized in the raid included industrial dryers, chemical vats, acetone and ether storage, aircraft fuel depots, and communications towers linking the site to northern trafficking corridors.

 At its height, Tranquilandia served as a processing and consolidation hub for coca paste flown in from Peru and Bolivia, which was then refined for export to the United States and Europe.